PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter20/docker/README.md

 ### The app in Docker

-Build the Docker image run this command:
+Build the Docker image and run this command:

 ```bash
 docker compose up